Swiss in Yasni Exposé of Felix Abt

 highbeam.com 2010-05-10 +

-Invalid URL: Pyongyang Business School
+Pyongyang Business School

 Pyongyang Business School, co-founder and director Felix Abt, main sponsor Switzerland - Swiss Governmental Development and Co-operation Agency (SDC) - Visit also www.business-school-pyongyang.org